Do Dog Gut Health Supplements Work? (2026 Guide)

 • Formulas with no prebiotic component (the probiotic has no food source)

-• Unrealistic health claims (any supplement claiming to "cure," "treat," or "prevent" disease is violating FDA guidelines)
+• Supplements making claims to "cure," "treat," or "prevent" disease (these violate FDA guidelines for supplements)

 Consistency is the most important variable.
 Here's what research and veterinary guidance suggest: